 Cash and cash equivalents include cash and short-term investments, with maturities of less than 91 days from the date of purchase.
 Domestically, cash equivalents primarily consist of AAA rated government money market funds and treasury discount notes.
-Internationally, cash equivalents primarily consist of AAA rated government money market funds and treasury discount notes.
-Internationally, cash equivalents primarily consist of AAA rated government money market funds and treasury discount notes.
+Internationally, cash equivalents primarily consist of AAA rated government money market funds and time deposits.